goodwinc/metis-copy/class_lectures/week03-luther2/01-assumptions/pair.md

 Finally total the prediction error for the 5 training/test sets.
 ```

-4) Set lambda to be the value that minimizes prediction error.
+5) Set lambda to be the value that minimizes prediction error on validation folds.

-5) Run the lasso model again with the optimal lambda determined in step 3.
+6) Run the lasso model again on the entire train+validation data with the optimal lambda determined in step 3.
 Which variables would you consider excluding on the basis of these results?

-6) Try with Ridge and ElasticNet and base LinearRegression Models.
+7) Try with Ridge and ElasticNet and base LinearRegression Models.
 Compare your results.

-Report the best score.
+Once you've selected what you think is the best model, train it on train+validation, predict on your held out test data,
+and report the final result.

 **Extra Credit**:  Try some Feature Engineering (Polynomials etc) to fit the data better.
 Plot the data to see relationships.